No Contact from Swedish Death Row Inmate Ahmadreza Djalali in Iran

 Djalali became a Swedish citizen in 2018.

-But when Sweden conducted a prisoner exchange with Iran in 2024, to bring home Swedish citizens in exchange for the Iranian Hamid Noury, who was sentenced to life in prison in Sweden, Djalali was left behind.
+But when Sweden carried out a prisoner exchange with Iran in 2024, to bring home Swedish citizens in exchange for the Iranian Hamid Noury, who was sentenced to life in prison in Sweden, Djalali was left behind.
 According to the Swedish government, Iran did not even want to discuss his case in the negotiations.

 During the more than nine years he has been in the notorious Evin prison in Tehran, his health has deteriorated significantly.
 In May 2025, he suffered a heart attack.